afdhruval/CoreOs/README.md

-# CoreOS AI — Multi-LLM GenAI Search Engine
+# CoreOS — Multi-LLM GenAI Search Engine

 **CoreOS AI** is a next-generation **AI-powered search and assistant system** inspired by Perplexity AI, built using **Gemini, Mistral AI, LangChain, and a Multi-LLM architecture**.